 At any point during the dismissal or appeal process, a student is permitted to reach out to the College of Human Medicine student resolution advocate or the university ombudsperson for guidance.
-The student is encouraged to review the Graduate Student Rights and Responsibilities document (http://splife.studentlife.msu.edu/graduate-student-rights-and-responsibilities) to familiarize themselves with their rights as a graduate student.
+The student is encouraged to review the Medical Student Rights and Responsibilities document (http://splife.studentlife.msu.edu/medical-student-rights-and-responsibilites-mssr) to familiarize themselves with their rights as a student of the College of Human Medicine.